Panther Racing: 2004–2005: IRL's Chevrolet spearhead and decline

-For 2004, Tomas Scheckter replaced Hornish, who left to drive for Team Penske, in the #4Pennzoil Dallara IR03-Chevrolet V8.
+For 2004, Tomas Scheckter replaced Hornish, who left to drive for Team Penske, in the #4 Pennzoil Dallara IR03-Chevrolet V8.
 Team Menard merged into the team to form Menard-Panther Racing and would field Menard's #2 Johns Manville/Menards Dallara IR03-Chevrolet V8 for 2003 Menards Infiniti Pro Series champion Mark Taylor under the name.
 At the season-opening Toyota Indy 300 at Homestead-Miami Speedway, Scheckter started in 3rd place and Taylor 6th.
 Scheckter would lead for 22 laps and would finish 5th, while Taylor crashed after 39 laps and finished in 19th (last) place.
 Scheckter would get eight top 10 starts in the first nine races, but would fail to qualify in the top 10 afterwards nor would he get a top 10 finish for the remainder of the season.
 Scheckter's second-best finish of the season was a pair of 13th-place finishes at the Indy Japan 300 at Twin Ring Motegi and the Firestone Indy 225 at Nazareth Speedway.
 At the Indianapolis 500, Scheckter qualified in 10th place and finished in 18th place, one lap down.
 In the race, Scheckter passed six cars at once.
 Although Taylor had three top 10 starts, with a best of 3rd at the SunTrust Indy Challenge at Richmond International Raceway, he crashed out of five of the first six races.
 The only race Taylor finished was the Copper World Indy 200 at Phoenix International Raceway, where he finished 12th, two laps down.
 Taylor would be replaced by Townsend Bell following Richmond.
 Bell would start in 7th place in his debut for the team, the Argent Mortgage 200 at Kansas Speedway, and would finish in 17th place, 11 laps down.
 Bell then finished 5th at the Firestone Indy 200 at Nashville Superspeedway.
 Bell would get five top 10 finishes in 10 starts and would finish 21st in points with 193 points, despite missing the first six races of the season.
 Scheckter finished 19th in points with 230.
 Taylor, who drove for Access Motorsports after being released from Panther finished 17th in points, despite missing one race during his transition.
 Following the season, Menards left the team to sponsor Vítor Meira at Rahal Letterman Racing and the #2 car began to compete under Panther Racing proper.